List of titles and honours of William, Prince of Wales

+William in 2013 in the uniform of the Irish Guards, wearing multiple decorations and orders.

 William, Prince of Wales has received numerous titles, decorations and honorary appointments both during his time as Duke of Cambridge and Prince of Wales.
 Each is listed below; where two dates are shown, the former indicates the date of receiving the title or award (the title as Prince William of Wales being given as from his birth) and the latter indicates the date of its loss or renunciation.